 “He lives alone and enjoys himself,” she wrote.
 “His health is usually good, his eyes are bright, his white hair thick and flowing.
 Though Jerry’s shoulders are stooped, his arms show strong muscles and his shapely hands apply themselves to many tasks.”

-He told her work, hard work, was the solution to the Depression:
+The old Massachusetts farmer told his granddaughter work, hard work, was the solution to the Depression:

 You know I think I’m a socialist.

 “Be on time and work early and late,” he said.
 “This money will pay taxes, insurance and repairs, buy regular food not otherwise provided for, and clothes.
 Don’t make use of installment plans in buying anything.
 Have the cellar full of fruit and vegetables, such as potatoes, cabbage, turnips, carrots, parsnips.
 Have plenty of stews; buy a few pounds of good meat and cook up a quantity of vegetables.

 “Buy or cut fuel for the winter in the summer and have it ready before it is needed.
 Dress children simply and warmly and have them in the care of a doctor and dentist, at regular periods.”